jhoonhan/nhs-client/README.md

 - Convert getUnusedPriorities to a custom hook.
   - Each time selected user was changed, it had to manually get unused priorities.
 By converting this into a custom hook with other states as parameters, it can be automatically updated when the user is changed via useEffect hook inside the custom hook.

+### 8/2
+- Frontend
+  - Design basic UI for nurses.
+  - Shift detail panel is added.
+  - Selection UI slightly changed.

+### 8/3
+- Frontend
+  - Continue to work on the UI.

 ### TODO
 - User API
 - Frontend
   - Cancel pending request
 - Documentation on scheduling algorithm
+- Bug fix when other month is selected.
+  - Default values probably not set correctly.

 ### Backlog
 - Scheduling algorithm records its computation result data each time it is run to `compute_record` table.